 In Her Own Words

-Lorraine Hansberry radio interview with Studs Terkel, broadcast on WFMT Radio, Chicago, Illinois, May 12, 1959, “Make New Sounds: Studs Terkel Interviews Lorraine Hansberry.”
-American Theater (November 1984): 6
+Lorraine Hansberry.
+“Interview with Lorraine Hansberry by Studs Terkel.”
+Radio interview with Studs Terkel, broadcast on WFMT Radio, Chicago, Illinois, May 12, 1959.
+Transcript reprinted in “Make New Sounds: Studs Terkel Interviews Lorraine Hansberry.”
+American Theater (November 1984): 6.

-Lorraine Hansberry writing to Robert Nemiroff, December 26, 1952.
+Lorraine Hansberry writing in her journal, May 1, 1962.
 In To Be Young Gifted and Black: Lorraine Hansberry in Her Own Words.
-Adapted by Robert Nemiroff with an introduction by James Baldwin, p.87.
+Adapted by Robert Nemiroff, with an introduction by James Baldwin, p.137.
 NJ: Prentice-Hall, 1969.

 - 1 of 5